-16- Day Pilgrimage: Slovakia, Poland, Prague, Austria, Budapest
+16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 An invitation to delve into the profound act of forgiveness that lies at the heart of Divine Mercy.
 Join us as we cultivate a spirit of compassion and healing, allowing you to embrace the grace of forgiveness in your own life.